CumulusNetworks/docs/content/cumulus-linux/Layer-3/Redistribute-Neighbor.md

 - Virtualized clusters
 - Hosts with service IP addresses that migrate between racks
-- Hosts that are dual connected to two leaf nodes without using proprietary protocols such as [MLAG](../../Layer-2/Multi-Chassis-Link-Aggregation-MLAG/)
+- Hosts that are dual connected to two leaf nodes without using proprietary protocols such as {{<link url="Multi-Chassis-Link-Aggregation-MLAG" text="MLAG">}}
 - Anycast services that need dynamic advertisement from multiple hosts

 Cumulus Networks recommends that you follow these guidelines: